Henry Purcell: Death

-Purcell died in 1695 at his home in Marsham Street, at the height of his career.
+Purcell died on 21 November 1695 at his home in Marsham Street, at the height of his career.
 He is believed to have been 35 or 36 years old at the time.
 The cause of his death is unclear: one theory is that he caught a chill after returning home late from the theatre one night to find that his wife had locked him out.
 Another is that he succumbed to tuberculosis.
 The beginning of Purcell's will reads:

 Purcell is buried adjacent to the organ in Westminster Abbey.
 The music that he had earlier composed for Queen Mary's funeral was performed during his funeral.
-Purcell was universally mourned as "a very great master of music."
+Purcell was universally mourned as "a very great master of music".
 Following his death, the officials at Westminster honoured him by unanimously voting that he be buried with no expense spared in the north aisle of the Abbey.
 His epitaph reads: "Here lyes Henry Purcell Esq., who left this life and is gone to that Blessed Place where only His harmony can be exceeded."

-Purcell fathered six children by his wife Frances, four of whom died in infancy.
+Purcell and his wife Frances had six children, four of whom died in infancy.
 His wife, as well as his son Edward (1689–1740) and daughter Frances, survived him.
 His wife Frances died in 1706, having published a number of her husband's works, including the now-famous collection called Orpheus Britannicus, in two volumes, printed in 1698 and 1702, respectively.
 Edward was appointed organist of St Clement's, Eastcheap, London, in 1711 and was succeeded by his son Edward Henry Purcell (died 1765).
 Both men were buried in St Clement's near the organ gallery.

 Legacy

 Notable compositions

 Purcell worked in many genres, both in works closely linked to the court, such as symphony song, to the Chapel Royal, such as the symphony anthem, and the theatre.

 Among Purcell's most notable works are his opera Dido and Aeneas (1688), his semi-operas Dioclesian (1690), King Arthur (1691), The Fairy-Queen (1692) and Timon of Athens (1695), as well as the compositions Hail!
 Bright Cecilia (1692), Come Ye Sons of Art (1694) and Funeral Sentences and Music for the Funeral of Queen Mary (1695).

+In 2025, a lost work, the song As Soon as Day Began To Peep from Thomas D'Urfey's 1691 play Love for Money, was rediscovered in the Worcestershire County Archives; it was unknown to modern scholars.
+Announced at the same time was the rediscovery in Norfolk County Archives of manuscripts of three keyboard works in Purcell's own hand, including early versions of his G minor suite, different from the published work.